Blessing886/alx-system_engineering-devops/0x00-shell_basics/README.md

- moves all files beginning with an uppercase
+ deletes all files in the current working directory that end with the character